ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-workload-identity-bcp.md

 BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+The term container is sometimes used instead of workloads.
+These two terms can be used interchangably.

 # Architecture and Recommendations {#recommendations}

 This specification relies on the use of OAuth 2.0 {{RFC6749}} and
 {{RFC7523}} for client authentication using a JWT.

-Service Account Tokens used in container orchestration systems are vulnerable to different types of threats, as shown in this list:
+Service Account Tokens used in workload orchestration systems are vulnerable to different types of threats, as shown in this list:

 1. Token theft: Tokens can be stolen by attackers who have already gained access to a workload.
 These attackers can then use these tokens to impersonate the workload and gain access to resources they should not have access to.
 2. Token reuse: Tokens can be reused by attackers to gain access to the system.
 However, expiration times limited the token reuse time.
 3. Misconfigured service accounts: Similar to misconfigured access to secrets, misconfigured service accounts can lead to applications gaining more privileges then necessary.
 4. Theft of token signing key: The token signing key can be stolen by attackers who have already gained access to the control plane.
-However, such attackers also have access to all secrets in the container orchestration system.
+However, such attackers also have access to all secrets in the workload orchestration system.
 Hence, resulting in the same impact for use of client_id and client_secret compared to using Service Account Tokens.

 The following fields are populated in the Service Account Token:

-1. The 'iss' claim MUST contain a string identifying the container orchestrator.
+1. The 'iss' claim MUST contain a string identifying the worklod orchestrator.
 2. The 'sub' claim MUST contain a string identifying the workload.
 This is also the client_id according to {{RFC7523}}.
 3. The 'aud' claim MUST identify one or multiple authorization servers that are intended recipients of the Service Account Token for client authorization.